marknelsonengineer/empire/API_DESIGN.md

 ## Instrumentation

 In addition to a really good logger, we should also build in a metrics and instrumentation capability to monitor the performance of the system.
 It should have periodic performance counters that measure the number of operations as well as timers that measure the duration of operations.
-That information should be made visibleand should could provide benchmarks and indications for health management.
+That information should be made visible and could provide benchmarks and indications for health management.

-## Configuration

-Commandline options and global configuration and knowledge of the platform

-When serializing, store the fixed, compiled-in configuration.
-When restoring from a saved state, compare the current configuration with the stored state and report any changes.

 ## Design Notes to be Organized